 ‘Seller’ means Teknipart Ltd.

-2.1 These Conditions apply to each Contract to the exclusion of any other terms that the Buyer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.
+2.1 Unless agreed otherwise by the parties in writing only, these Conditions apply to each Contract and sale of Goods to the exclusion of any other terms that the Buyer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

-2.2 These Conditions shall form part of every contract of sale of Goods entered into by the Seller and the placing of an Order shall be deemed to be conclusive evidence of the Buyer’s acceptance of these Conditions.
+2.2 An Order shall be deemed to be conclusive evidence of the Buyer’s acceptance of these Conditions.

-2.5 No representations or undertakings made or given on the Seller’s behalf prior to contract shall be binding on the Seller, unless incorporated expressly in writing in a Contract.
+2.5 No representations or undertakings made or given on the Seller’s behalf prior to formation of the Contract shall be binding on the Seller, unless incorporated expressly in writing in a Contract.
 A Contract constitutes the entire agreement between the parties with respect to the relevant Goods.

 2.7 If the Buyer shall require any change in the terms or arrangements for the performance of a Contract it shall inform the Seller promptly and no change will be effective unless and until agreed in writing by the Seller.

-2.8 If the Buyer wishes to cancel an Order, the Buyer must notify the Seller in writing within 5 days of receipt by the Seller of the Order, and any cancellation will only be deemed to have been accepted by the Seller upon the issue by the Seller of an order cancellation acknowledgement.
+2.8 Subject to Condition 2.9, if the Buyer wishes to cancel an Order, the Buyer must notify the Seller in writing within 5 days of receipt by the Seller of the Order, and any cancellation will only be deemed to have been accepted by the Seller upon the issue by the Seller of an order cancellation acknowledgement.

-2.9 The Seller will only accept a call-off Order (subject to its absolute discretion) if it is for a maximum duration of 12 months and is accompanied by a detailed delivery schedule.
-In the event that the Buyer fails to complete the call-off Order in accordance with the delivery schedule submitted, the Seller shall be entitled to charge the Buyer, in addition to the price of any Goods that have been supplied, 100% of the list price of any Goods that are subject to the Order but which have not actually been supplied.
+2.10 The Seller will only accept a call-off order (‘Call-off Order’) (subject to its absolute discretion) if it is for a maximum duration of 12 months and is accompanied by a detailed delivery schedule.
+In the event that the Buyer fails to complete the Call-off Order in accordance with the delivery schedule submitted, the Seller shall be entitled to charge the Buyer, in addition to the price of any Goods that have been supplied, 100% of the list price of any Goods that are subject to the Call-off Order but which have not actually been supplied.

-3.1 All specifications, drawings and data contained in the Seller’s catalogues or brochures or on the Seller’s website or otherwise supplied by the Seller are approximate only and shall not form part of a Contract or have any contractual force unless otherwise stated in writing.
+3.1 All Specifications, together with drawings and data contained in the Seller’s catalogues or brochures or on the Seller’s website or otherwise supplied by the Seller are approximate only and shall not form part of a Contract or have any contractual force unless otherwise stated in writing.